haskellfoundation/error-message-index/CONTRIBUTING.md

 disk using Hakyll.
 From these files, descriptions of the message are generated, as well as examples of how to handle them.

-Inside the top-level of the site source, there is a `messages` directory.
+Inside the top level of the site source, there is a `messages` directory.
 Within `messages`, each subdirectory represents a message whose name is the message code.
 This subdirectory contains a file `index.md` that describes the message.
 Additionally,